Geotechnical engineering

-Geotechnical engineering, also known as geotechinics, is the branch of civil engineering concerned with the engineering behavior of earth materials.
-It uses the principles of soil mechanics and rock mechanics for the solution of its respective engineering problems.
+Geotechnical engineering, also known as geotechnics, is the branch of civil engineering concerned with the engineering behavior of earth materials.
+It uses the principles of soil mechanics and rock mechanics to solve its engineering problems.
 It also relies on knowledge of geology, hydrology, geophysics, and other related sciences.
-Geotechnical (rock) engineering is a subdiscipline of geological engineering.

-In addition to civil engineering, geotechnical engineering also has applications in military, mining, petroleum, coastal engineering, and offshore construction.
-The fields of geotechnical engineering and engineering geology have knowledge areas that overlap.
+Geotechnical engineering has applications in military engineering, mining engineering, petroleum engineering, coastal engineering, and offshore construction.
+The fields of geotechnical engineering and engineering geology have overlapping knowledge areas.
 However, while geotechnical engineering is a specialty of civil engineering, engineering geology is a specialty of geology.
-They share the same principles of soil mechanics and rock mechanics, but differ in the application.